Engelland retiring as Golden Knights player, stepping into foundation role

-LAS VEGAS (KLAS) — Deryk Engelland is retiring, with an announcement planned for 2 p.m. today.
+LAS VEGAS (KLAS) — Deryk Engelland announced his retirement on Tuesday afternoon.

 Engelland, 38, became a unifying figure in the Las Vegas community as the Golden Knights franchise got its start in the midst of the city’s devastation from the Oct.
 1, 2017, shooting on the Strip.